elsanussi-s-mneina/elsanussi-s-mneina/README.md

 - [Buckwalter romanization of Arabic implemented in Golang](https://gist.github.com/elsanussi-s-mneina/5a3033b4e2905c895908d22ba7092124)
 - [More of my Gists](https://gist.github.com/elsanussi-s-mneina)

-## News
-Before September 28th and ongoing Working on a tutorial series for Go programming language on Youtube

 # For Recruiters
-Current Work status: looking for employment or other opportunities
+Current Work status: not working, but attempting to find tutoring clients, or software development jobs

-Last updated: March 8, 2022
+Last updated: April 8, 2022

 I am a software developer with two years full time industry experience (C#, Java, XSLT, MXML, CSS, Javascript, ORMs, SQL), multiple seasons of experience in grader-marker role at University computer Science courses, tutoring Mathematics to high school students, working on research projects in Python programming language.
 Has a YouTube channel where he teaches Go programming language.
 Degree in Computer Science and Linguistics.
 Knows about text on computers, including Unicode, how to make a keyboard layout.
 Looking for a software developer role, or teaching role.

-You can contact me at grassdewmorning@gmail.com, if you have any questions, errata, or job offers.
+You can contact me at grassdewmorning@gmail.com, if you have any questions, errata.
+For  job offers, email me at elsanussi.m@outlook.com .